 But do all garage door openers have batteries?
 If yes, how long do they last, and how do you replace them the right way without having to reprogram your door again?
 Let’s understand it all in this detailed guide.

-No, not all garage doors have batteries, as they are more common in newer models with belt-drive, screw-drive, or chain-drive door openers.
-However, you can add a battery backup to your existing garage door opener depending on its age and the manufacturer to improve the opener’s security and ease of use.
+No, not all garage door openers have batteries, as they are more common in newer models with belt-drive, screw-drive, or chain-drive openers.
+However, you can add a battery backup to your existing opener depending on its age and the manufacturer to improve the opener’s security and ease of use.

 - Durability: Backup batteries are highly durable and last for about 3-4 years without wear and tear.
 Moreover, since they automatically recharge themselves with the help of a cable present on top of the garage door opener, you won’t need to inspect them often.

 - Automated Operations: Batteries operate the door openers in cases of a power outage.
 Thus, you won’t have to worry about the door getting stuck and pulling it down manually.